salesforce/OmniXAI/README.md

 one only needs to specify

 - **The ML model to explain**: e.g., a scikit-learn model, a tensorflow model, a pytorch model or a black-box prediction function.
-- **The pre-processing function**: i.e., converting raw data into the model inputs.
+- **The pre-processing function**: i.e., converting raw input features into the model inputs.
 - **The post-processing function (optional)**: e.g., converting the model outputs into class probabilities.
 - **The explainers to apply**: e.g., SHAP, MACE, Grad-CAM.